Raising Capital Over the Internet: Equity Crowdfunding vs. Accredited Investor Offerings

 - a private placement solely to accredited investors (i.e., rich people), which, under new rules adopted by the SEC in September 2013, may be made via web sites, email campaigns and other forms of general advertising and general solicitation; and

-- An offering via an equity crowdfunding portal under rules to become effective in 2014.
+- An offering via an equity crowdfunding portal under rules that became effective in May 2016.

 For more information, please see my article Raising Capital for Your Business—An Overview.